LoyolaChicagoBooks/introcs-csharp/rst/ifelse.rst

 ``val`` ceases being defined after the closing brace of its compound statement, so the ``val`` in the return statement has not been declared or given a value.
-It would generate a compiler error.
+The code would generate a compiler error.

 If we want ``val`` be used inside the braces and to make sense past the end of the compound statement, it cannot be declared inside the braces.
 Instead it must be declared before the compound statements that are parts of the
 |if-else| statement.
+A local variable in a function declared before a nested compound
+statement is still visible (in scope) *inside*  that compound statement.
 The following would work:

 .. literalinclude:: ../source/examples/ok_if_scope/ok_if_scope.cs
    :start-after: chunk